FALL SEMESTER, JUNIOR YEAR:

 - Before you ask your teacher(s) to write a letter, check the websites of colleges you will be applying to.
 Some schools ask for letters of recommendation from an academic teacher – sometimes in a specific subject.
 Others don’t specify.
 Some colleges don’t require any letters of recommendation.

 - Choose a teacher from junior year or a teacher who has known you for a while, especially if he/she has known you outside of the classroom.
 The most important factor is that you choose a teacher who can be enthusiastic about writing a letter for you.

 - Before school lets out for the summer, talk to the teacher(s) you have identified.
 First, ask if they would consider writing you a letter of recommendation.
-If so, hand them a copy of the SAR and the Recommendation Request Form so they will have more information with which to write the letter.
+If so, send them a copy of your resume so they will have more information with which to write the letter.

 - After they have written the letter(s), send them a hand-written thank you card.

 - SUMMER TO-DO LIST ITEM 1: Explore colleges you might be interested in attending.
 You can do this online or schedule on-campus visits to colleges to narrow down your choices to a good balance of “likely – target – reach” colleges.
 Many students like to choose 1 to 3 likely schools (where your GPA and SAT/ACT are on the high end of a recently admitted freshman class), 2 to 4 target schools (where your numbers put you in the middle range of admitted freshmen), and 1 to 3 reach schools (where your GPA/test scores place you on the lower end of previously admitted students).

 - Good college search tools: